danielkurecka/intellij-extra-actions/readme.md

 ### Toggle Quotes
 Switches between single and double quotes inside a string literal.
-It works in most languages, for JavaScript/CoffeeScript plugin "JavaScript Intention Power Pack" must be enabled.<br>
+It works in most languages and with multiple carets.
+For JavaScript/CoffeeScript plugin "JavaScript Intention Power Pack" must be enabled.<br>
 Recommended shortcut: <kbd>CTRL+'</kbd>

 ### Break Quotes